Construction Projects

 • Court Street Mill and Fill - This project is the pavement restoration of Court Street from Union Street to Turner Street.
 Bidding for this project will be in October of 2024 with anticipated construction in 2025.

 • Minot Ave, Union Street, Center Street - This project is the pavement restoration extending (mill/fill) from the rotary north on Minot Avenue, and extending through Union Street and Center Street to Oak Hill Road.
-Bidding for this project will be in October of 2024 with anticipated construction in 2025.
+Project anticipated to begin April 2025 by Northeast Paving through MDOT.

 Projects in Design